Andreas K Athienitis, Eng., PhD, FCAE, FASHRAE, FIBPSA

 A key element of our approach is that solar technologies are integrated in an optimal manner with energy efficiency measures, with the building envelope and with HVAC systems, so the potential energy savings are even higher than separately applying the two approaches and reductions in total cost may be realized.

-BLDG 6951 SOLAR BUILDING DESIGN
+BLDG 6951 SOLAR BUILDING MODELLING AND DESIGN

 Design principles of solar buildings, including direct gain, indirect gain and solaria.
 Analytical and computer models of passive systems.
 Performance of glazing systems, transparent insulation, and airflow windows.
 Building-integrated photovoltaic systems.
 Thermal storage sizing for solar energy